vd89/theAlgorithm/README.md

 # The First Algorithm

-    WriteanAlgorithmtoextractinputEnglishLanguagesentencecharactersandconvertthecharacterstothe8-bitBINARYpatterns.ImporttheASCIIObjectattached into your source code.
+    Write an Algorithm to extract input English Language sentence characters and convert the characters to the 8-bit BINARY patterns.
+Import the ASCII Object attached into your source code.

     Note :